The STC Story

 STC launched a four-year “Join Us” vision project under its general heading of “Agenda for Growth”.
 As part of this, in 2019, the Grow Project was launched – a unique interactive online discipleship resource for the church family.

-STC now has 1000 people in the church family, with a similar number on the ‘fringe’ of the church.
+STC grew to have 1000 people in the church family, with a similar number on the ‘fringe’ of the church.
 84% of the church meet in midweek Cell and Cluster communities.

-STC Sheffield has an exciting history and an even more exciting future to make Jesus known in our nation.
+STC Sheffield has an exciting history and an even more exciting future to make Jesus known in our city and our nation.
 Thanks be to God!